Call 020 7692 5675 Mon-Fri 8am-7pm

 Practice, practice, practice

-Preparation of your key messages is important, but equally, so is practicing different types of media interactions.
+Preparation of your key messages is important, but equally, so is practising different types of media interactions.

 In a crisis, messages tend to be focused and concise, while proactive interviews are often longer and more open-ended, requiring awareness of broader topics and an ability to steer conversations in the direction you would like.